oykuscgl/oykuscgl/README.md

 - :telescope: I have experience in C, C++, Python, Java languages.

-- :seedling: I am currently learning PHP/Laravel

-- :zap: In my free time, I like to follow developments in Artificial Intelligence, solve Leetcode Problems, and develop my website.
+- :zap: In my free time, I like to follow developments in Artificial Intelligence and AI Ethics

 ---